Inkdecker/Inkdecker/README.md

   File transfer and backup, folder synchronization.
 Useful to send files back and forth between phone and computer.

 [Rainmeter](https://www.rainmeter.net/) :
-  Used to generate random images and text slideshows, useful to display and remember references / sentences overtimes.
+  Used to generate random images and text slideshows, useful to display and remember references / sentences overtime.

 [Tampermonkey](https://www.tampermonkey.net/) :
   Custom scripts used to download images over different websites.
 (Google Maps, Flicker, IMDB, etc...) as well as capturing frames from reals and Videos.